 Let’s book a flight!
 Use the widget below and discover the tickets on offer.

 THINGS TO SEE

-To explore the nature, head to the Foy's Lake, a man made lake in Chittagong which was created in 1924 by constructing a dam across the stream that came down from the hills in the northern part of Chittagong.
+To explore the nature, head to the Foy's Lake, a man made lake in Chattogram which was created in 1924 by constructing a dam across the stream that came down from the hills in the northern part of Chattogram.
 The purpose of creating an artificial lake was to provide water to the residents of railway colony.
 It was named after Mr Foy who was a Railway engineer and believed to materialize the project.

-While in Chittagong, don’t forget to visit Patenga Beach!
+While in Chattogram, don’t forget to visit Patenga Beach!
 A sandy beach at the meeting place of the roaring sea and the river Karnaphuli.
 It looks more beautiful from Naval Academy Road which is just beside the Shah Amanat International Airport.

 Visit the World War II Cemetery, the well-preserved cemetery at quiet and picturesque place lie buried over 700 soldiers from Commonwealth countries and Japan.
-The War Cemetery is located in a hillside sloping place, in the south-western corner of Chittagong Medical College Hospital, beside the Badshah Mia Road of the city.
+The War Cemetery is located in a hillside sloping place, in the south-western corner of Chattogram Medical College Hospital, beside the Badshah Mia Road of the city.

 Find more about Bangladesh culture with a visit to the Ethnological Museum which shows a mix of tribal artefacts.
 The Museum was established in the first half of 1960 and contains four galleries and a small hall.
 It is a little dark.
 Some sections contain mock-ups of 'village life' for the different tribal areas with life-size dolls.